 - Any other property valued at up to $1,000

-Filing for bankruptcy will stop foreclosure proceedings.
-Once you file bankruptcy an “automatic stay” immediately goes into effect that stops debt collection, including foreclosure.
-For a long term solution you may need to file Chapter 13 bankruptcy to cure the mortgage default and start making the regular mortgage payments.
-If you’re facing foreclosure, DO NOT WAIT to contact our office.
+Filing bankruptcy will stop foreclosure proceedings.
+When you file bankruptcy an “automatic stay” immediately stops debt collection, including foreclosure.
+You may need to file Chapter 13 bankruptcy to cure a mortgage default and start making mortgage payments again.
+If you’re facing foreclosure, DON’T WAIT to contact our office.

-Most of the time, debtors in bankruptcy aren’t required to appear in court before a judge.
-Debtors are only required to attend a “meeting of creditors,” where the trustee appointed to administer the case asks questions related to your case, especially about any property owned.
+Debtors in bankruptcy aren’t usually required to appear in court.
+Debtors are only required to attend a “meeting of creditors,” where the trustee asks questions related to your case, especially about any property owned.
 It’s very rare for creditors to even show up for this meeting.
 Hearings before a judge generally only occur when there are disputes with creditors or the trustee and even then debtors are rarely required to attend.
 Only the debtor’s attorney needs to attend.
 If you’re required to be at a hearing we’ll be sure to let you know in advance.

 It might.
 Filing bankruptcy is a matter of public record.
-Some newspapers may publish the names of people who file bankruptcy but it’s not something we have any control over.
+Some newspapers publish the names of people filing bankruptcy but it’s not something we control.
 You won’t be alone though and you should remember that getting out of debt is more important than people knowing you took advantage of the opportunity to file bankruptcy.